 It was when I took a job in a post funded by the European Commission, working on fisheries science projects, that I realised just how different and impenetrable the world of science can be.
 The screen was full of complicated graphs, people were using fisheries terms like ‘B-lim’ and ‘spawning stock biomass’, which felt so inaccessible.
 That moment really stands in my mind, as I realised how big the gulf was.

 I realised that a company like Mindfully Wired could step in and introduce that creative thinking to complex, technical issues in the environmental sphere.
 There’s always so much nuance within environmental issues, and so many different ways of expressing that.
 It’s not about saying any particular way is better – data versus creativity – it’s about trying to find a common ground.

 Yes – I agree – ‘comms consultancy’ doesn’t really capture it!
 Particularly because people may think of communications consultancy as glossy, PR, image-management-type outfit, and actually the whole sector of communications has so many different facets.
 At our heart we really are a communications consultancy, but we see that as running events, chairing meetings, creating beautiful campaigns, facilitating, distilling information and then sharing it with the right audience.

 Because MWC has been shaped by what I personally, as an individual, wanted out of a job.
 I wanted a job that fascinated me, and that I felt good about.
 ‘Can I sleep at night if I work for this client?’ – that’s the benchmark.
-I always knew I was going to be structuring the company so that it’s not for profit and is investing back into itself, rather than be purely commercially-driven.
+I always knew I was going to be structuring the company so that it’s based around its values, first and foremost, and is investing back into itself, rather than be purely commercially-driven.
 As the company has grown, I’ve tried to inform the way we work by putting myself in the shoes of other people.
 And that has resulted in something that’s naturally very values-led.